Counting Tags with CouchDB and Map-Reduce

 }

-Looking at this view in Futon will get you a nicely formatted list of tags and a count of the number of documents that have the tag.
-To use the view directly you must ask CouchDB to group the results by key.
+Viewing this in Futon gives you a nicely formatted list of tags and counts.
+To use the view via the HTTP API, you need to tell CouchDB to group results by key:

 // GET http://localhost:5984/blog/_view/articles/tags?group=true&group_level=1